Toward a Global Conversation in Black Movement

 KATHERINE DUNHAM TECHNIQUE

-Chair of the History and Theory Program, Institute for Dunham Technical Certification (IDTC)
+Chair of the History and Theory Program, Institute for Dunham Technique Certification (IDTC)

 Mellon Postdoctoral Fellow in African Studies, Williams College